Jonesey13/DevOps-Unit-1-Workshop/README.md

 ### Operating the terminal
 - Open your terminal (Terminal.app on Mac, Powershell on Windows, or your favourite terminal emulator).
 > Corporate restrictions, or other technical issues?
-Follow this command and the rest of the workshop inside an ACG lab, follow these instructions: qq
+Follow this command and the rest of the workshop inside an ACG cloud server, follow these instructions: [Setting up and using an ACG cloud server](ACG-instructions.md)
 - Now we're going to go over the basics.

 ### Scripts, Echo